LTUC/amman-dotnet-401d2/Curriculum/Class13/FACILITATOR.md

 Post the solution to the previous day's lab right away. spend the first 20 minutes or so reviewing the solution and explanation behind the ERD.

+Add the solution of Async Inn ERD to a resources folder in the class GH repo

 Code Review: Build out an MVC app again.
 This MVC that your building out will carry over into lecture, so use this MVC app during lecture to build off of.